Starspots due to large-scale vortices in rotating turbulent convection: Conclusions

 Currently it is not clear what happens to the vortices when magnetic fields are present.
 Our previous dynamo simulations in the same parameter regime \citep{KKB09b} did not show clear signs of vortices in the saturated regime of the dynamo although this might be explained by the too short integration time.
 Addressing this issue, however, is not within the scope of the present paper and we will revisit it in a future publication.

-\acknowledgements The simulations were performed using the supercomputers hosted by CSC -- IT Center for Science Ltd.\ in Espoo, Finland, who are administered by the Finnish Ministry of Education.
+\acknowledgements The authors thank the anonymous referee on constructive comments on the paper.
+The simulations were performed using the supercomputers hosted by CSC -- IT Center for Science Ltd.\ in Espoo, Finland, who are administered by the Finnish Ministry of Education.
 Financial support from the Academy of Finland grants No.\ 136189, 140970 (PJK) and 218159, 141017 (MJM), and the `Active Suns' research project at University of Helsinki (TH) is acknowledged.
 The authors acknowledge the hospitality of NORDITA during their visits.